mweel1/usa_high_level/grants/personal-profile/index.md

 As the market adapts to the technology,
 All rental agreements must use the personal profile URL to set rental information.

+## Marriage Certificate

+Marriage certificates will stored in your personal profile.

+## Death Certificate

+Death Certificate will be stored in your personal profile.
+When a death certificate is received, people defined in your personal profile will be able to export key data elements to other peoples personal profile.

 ## Medical Events